auraphp/Aura.View/README.md

 This library does not come with any view helpers.
 You will need to add your own helpers to the registry as closures or invokable objects.

+### Custom Helper Managers

-The _View_ is not type-hinted to any particular class for helpers.
+The _View_ is not type-hinted to any particular class for its helper manager.
 This means you may inject an arbitrary object of your own at _View_ construction time to manage helpers.
 To do so, pass a helper manager of your own to the _ViewFactory_.

 ```php
 <?php